mljar/mljar-supervised/README.md

  - [License](https://github.com/mljar/mljar-supervised#license-necktie)
  - [MLJAR](https://github.com/mljar/mljar-supervised#mljar-heart)

-## Automated Machine Learning :rocket: :computer: :bulb:
+## Automated Machine Learning :rocket:

 The `mljar-supervised` is an Automated Machine Learning Python package that works with tabular data.
 It is designed to save time for a data scientist :sunglasses:.
 It abstracts the common way to preprocess the data, construct the machine learning models, and perform hyper-parameters tuning to find the best model :trophy:.
 It is no black-box as you can see exactly how the ML pipeline is constructed (with a detailed Markdown report for each ML model).